Examine the cultural influence of film

 Our faculty cultivates opportunities for you to learn outside the classroom.
 Whether it’s through volunteering, attending local film festivals, or finding an internship that matches your career goals, we will help you strengthen your skills and boost your resume for postgraduate opportunities.

-Professor and Director of Film Studies
+Director of Film Studies and Assistant Professor of Media Studies